Food Services

 Chicken Breast (H)

-Regular OR Buffalo
+Regular or Buffalo

 Lettuce/Tomato/Cheese

-Baked Fries, Cinnamon Carrots OR
+Baked Fries, Cinnamon Carrots or

 Mozzarella Cheese Sticks (V)